 At the start of a new season, and when the ranked split changes mid-season, everyone’s rank is reset by one and a half tiers.
 So if you ended the first split in Platinum II, you would start the new split in Gold IV.

-So don't worry if you've suddenly dropped far below where you climbed in the first ranked split - it was meant to happen, and you just have to get back on the grind.
+So don't panic if you've fallen far behind where you were in the first ranked split - it was bound to happen, and all you have to do now is get back to work and make your way back to your tier if not higher!

 Apex Legends Ranked Season 10

-Apex Legends ranked Season 10 will begin on August 3, along with Apex Legends Season 10.
-We’ll keep you up to date with any official announcements of this, however, or you can check our handy guide.
+Apex Legends ranked Season 10 began on August 3, along with Apex Legends Season 10.

 Players are keeping their fingers crossed that Ranked Season 10 also fixes some of the issues with cheaters and DDOSers that are rampant in the current game.
-However, we haven't heard anything on the subject yet from Respawn.
+However, we haven't heard anything on the subject yet from Respawn and cheaters still inhabit the higher ranks.

 That’s everything you need to know about Apex Legends ranked mode!
 Now all that’s left to do is pick your favourite Legend, grab your favourite gun, and get climbing.